-In this lecture I would like to move to the last chapter 17 and tell you my version of what may be the deepest connection in theoretical philosophy, that between truth and rationality.
-Many able men have tackled this topic.
-Indeed, the first lesson about philosophy is that it is a Sisyphus' task.
-If you are gifted and lucky you roll the stone up the mountain near to where your fathers did, or a little besides or even a little bit further.
-It's not really important how far you get; important is to keep the stone rolling, so that your sons may try more easily on a better prepared path.
-And if my speech uses the male idiom, it includes mothers and daughters all the more emphatically.
+The last chapter of [1] explains my version of what may be the deepest connection in theoretical philosophy, that between truth and rationality.
+Claiming such a version may be presumptuous.
+Many able philosophers have already tackled this topic.
+Well, the first lesson about philosophy is that it is a Sisyphus' task.
+If you are gifted and lucky, you roll the stone up the mountain near to where your mothers and fathers did, or a little besides or even a little bit further.
+It's not really important how far you get; it is important to keep the stone rolling, so that your sons and daughters may go on trying more easily on smoother paths.
+This is my only goal: to keep the stone rolling.